hashicorp/terraform-provider-aws/website/docs/r/ssoadmin_managed_policy_attachment.html.markdown

 Provides an IAM managed policy for a Single Sign-On (SSO) Permission Set resource

-~> **IMPORTANT:** Currently there is an issue where deletion of both an `aws_ssoadmin_managed_policy_attachment` and `aws_ssoadmin_account_assignment` can occur simultaneously.
-This causes a problem with the `Delete` operation of the policy attachment and can cause your `terraform destroy` to fail.
-To avoid this, add an explicit dependency between these resources with the `depends_on` meta argument.
-See the `Managed Policy Attachment with Account Assignment (Identity Store Group)` example below.

 ~> **NOTE:** Creating this resource will automatically [Provision the Permission Set](https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_ProvisionPermissionSet.html) to apply the corresponding updates to all assigned accounts.

 ## Example Usage